1970 Houston Astros season: Performance overview

 Third baseman Doug Rader was recognized with his first career Gold Glove Award, thus being first Houston player awarded since pitcher Bobby Shantz in 1962.
 Shantz played for the Colt .45s for approximately the first month of the franchise's inaugural season prior to being traded.
+Rader also hit 25 home runs to establish the team record for a single season at his position, which remained so until 2005, when Morgan Ensberg hit 36.